 Alerts and notifications

-The alerts system ensures that merchants have enough time to improve their performance before they receive their next score.
-In addition to monthly scores, merchants also receive mid-month trending score if their performance begins to drop.
+The alerts system ensures that retailers have enough time to improve their performance before they receive their next score.
+In addition to monthly scores, retailers also receive mid-month trending score if their performance begins to drop.

 Notifications show on the top of your Standards Tab indicating your current performance trend (for example, the item defect rate is too high) or account status (for example, your account is box capped).